xotarios/N2-kanji-yuusha/README.md

 Players explore various areas and defeat kanji questions by entering the correct readings.

 ## Features
-Immersive RPG Production: Features background changes for each area and background music (BGM).
+* Immersive RPG Production: Features background changes for each area and background music (BGM).
-Okurigana Support: Inputs must include the correct okurigana (kana suffixes) appropriate for the context, not just the kanji itself.
+* Okurigana Support: Inputs must include the correct okurigana (kana suffixes) appropriate for the context, not just the kanji itself.
-Boss Battles: A powerful boss awaits at the end of each stage.
+* Boss Battles: A powerful boss awaits at the end of each stage.
 You must defeat them within the time limit.

 ## How to Play
-Select a Stage: Choose an area, such as "Corporate HQ" or "Residential Area" to begin your adventure.
+* Select a Stage: Choose an area, such as "Corporate HQ" or "Residential Area" to begin your adventure.
-Answer Questions: Enter the reading of the displayed Kanji (the one in the biggest font size) in Hiragana (including okurigana).
+* nswer Questions: Enter the reading of the **displayed Kanji (the one in the biggest font size)** in Hiragana (including okurigana).
-Example: "忙しい" → "いそがしい", "真ん中" → "まんなか"
+* Example: "忙しい" → "いそがしい", "真ん中" → "まんなか"

 ## HP System
-Initial HP: 120
+* Initial HP: 120
-Correct Answer: +5 HP (Recovery)
+* Correct Answer: +5 HP (Recovery)
-Incorrect Answer: -5 HP (Hints appear based on the number of mistakes)
+* Incorrect Answer: -5 HP (Hints appear based on the number of mistakes)
 3 Mistakes: -15 HP penalty, and the game forcibly moves to the next question (Pass).

 ## Hint Function
-1st Hint (-5 HP): Displays the number of characters (e.g., for "忙しい", it shows "●●●しい").
+* 1st Hint (-5 HP): Displays the number of characters (e.g., for "忙しい", it shows "●●●しい").
-2nd Hint (-5 HP): Randomly reveals parts of the answer (e.g., for "忙しい", it might show "い●●しい", "●そ●しい", or "●●がしい").
+* 2nd Hint (-5 HP): Randomly reveals parts of the answer (e.g., for "忙しい", it might show "い●●しい", "●そ●しい", or "●●がしい").
 Note: Hints cannot be used during the Final Boss battle in the "Castle of Demise (終焉の城)".

 ## Controls (Input)